ernest-bruce/human-internet/humanity/humanity.md

 · you control your content’s monetization approach; it is *your content*
 · what stops you from being your own platform?
 · nothing
-· in the human_internet, the principal, most powerful, and most influential platform is *you*
+· in the human internet, the principal, most powerful, and most influential platform is *you*

-the human_internet has no social networks, it has *social services*
+the human internet has no social networks, it has *social services*
 · the network is *you*
 · people follow *you*, they subscribe to *your* content, they get notified when *you* publish new articles dealing with sports, the automobile industry, or politics
-· in the human_internet, Facebook, Twitter, Medium, and similar entities do not stand between you and your audience
+· in the human internet, Facebook, Twitter, Medium, and similar entities do not stand between you and your audience
 · you are the content producer, moderator, and editor in chief
 · a social service (a role that any entity can take) uses your network as the source of social_data about you
 · therefore, any social service you use works from the same information, which gives you great flexibility regarding your social experience

 whether you are an influencer or a newbie, you do not need a platform like Instagram or Twitter to get your message across
 · who other than you can determine what you have to say?
-· who other than you can specify what content you are exposed to?
+· who other than you can specify what content you should be exposed to?

 on the other hand, you can specify the type of content you want to view, and your desired sources for that content
-· if you do not find a source credible, you can add it to your undesirable·sources list, or remove it from your desirable·sources list
+· if you do not find a source credible, you can add it to your undesirable_sources list, or remove it from your desirable_sources list

 a few caveats, though
 · although you can publish anything you want, the human_internet does not support any kind of anonymity
-· it does not allow you to use a name different from the name you used to become a member of the network, which is based on government·issued credentials
+· it does not allow you to use a name different from the name you used to become a denizen of the ecosystem, which is based on government·issued credentials
 · if you publish illegal content, you *will* be prosecuted
 · if you publish false content, people may stop following you and, worse, disconnect from you altogether